 Looking for help choosing the perfect bow tie?
 Contact Vince at any time to discuss which tie works best for you.
 Also, we can review our in-store collection of vintage ties or find you the ideal source for modern and vintage-inspired bows.

-If you’d like to shop with Vince in person, check out his online calendar to find out when he’ll be in your area.
-You can also visit Vince’s shop at the Lovely Boutique in Orlando’s trendy Audubon Park neighborhood.
+If you’d like to shop with Vince in person, check out our online calendar to find out when we’ll be in your area.
+You can also visit Vince’s shop at the Lovely Boutique in Orlando’s trendy Audubon Park neighborhood and our men’s section at Winter Park’s Orange Tree Antiques.